 Day 2 – From Castles to Kissing to a Ring Called Kerry

-With a full stomach from our Irish breakfast, we hopped into our car and made our way to the Rock of Cashel.
+With a full stomach from our Irish breakfast and on the second day of your 7 days in Ireland, we hopped into our car and made our way to the Rock of Cashel.
 On a green hill, with banded limestone, ancient fortifications create a ring around the Gothic cathedral, round tower, and chapel.
 We were able to walk through the open yet remarkably intact ruins while also enjoying the rolling countryside of Tipperary.
 When Ed Sheeran sings about a castle on a hill, he surely must’ve been talking about this one.
 Entrance is 8 EUR per person.

 We would have loved to have spent time in Cork itself but there just wasn’t enough time for the detour.
 Wrapping up at Blarney Castle, we literally rushed through Killarney and connected to the Ring of Kerry to start our counter-clockwise rotation.
 The scenery at this point dramatically changed from the tree lined country roads to coastal cliffs and crashing of waves.
 This is where you really appreciate having your own car.

 There were a few impromptu stops along the way before we made our final stop of the night at Kells Bay House & Gardens.
 Here, we had a lovely and surprisingly authentic Thai meal at their in-house Sala Thai Restaurant.